svmiller/svmiller.github.io/_posts/2021-01-15-a-tutorial-on-state-classification-systems.md

 Take, for example, the following classification systems.
 The first, [Correlates of War (CoW)](https://correlatesofwar.org/data-sets/state-system-membership), leans on integers that range from 2 (the United States) to 990 (Samoa) to code states from 1816 to 2016.
 The second, the [Gleditsch-Ward system](http://ksgleditsch.com/data-4.html), is a slight derivation of the CoW system.
 The overlap is substantial and the numerical range is effectively the same, but important distinctions emerge as Gleditsch-Ward interpret independent states differently.
 The third is two-character and three-character codes provided by [the Organisation Internationale de Normalisation (ISO) 3166 Maintenance Agency](https://www.iso.org/iso-3166-country-codes.html), one that Americans will at least recognize as having tight integration with [the American National Standards Institute](https://en.wikipedia.org/wiki/American_National_Standards_Institute) as well as broad use elsewhere.
 The fourth is [the United Nations' M49 classification system](https://unstats.un.org/unsd/methodology/m49/).
 The fifth is [the Geopolitical Entities, Names, and Codes (GENC) Standard](https://nsgreg.nga.mil/genc/discovery) (in both two-character and three-character form), which provides names and codes for U.S. recognized entities and subdivisions.
 GENC supplanted the Federal Information Processing Standard (FIPS) about 10 years ago for this purpose.
 To round things out, we'll include [the Eurostat classification system](https://ec.europa.eu/eurostat/data/classifications) (which greatly resembles ISO's two-character code), the FIPS codes (which also looks a lot like ISO's two-character code), and the World Bank code (which is very similar to but slightly incompatible with ISO's three-character code).

-Here is how a few territorial units are coded, selected on whether their English country name starts with "T" and as these codes appear in the `countrycode` package.
+Here is how a few territorial units are coded, selected on whether their English country name starts with "T" and as these codes appear in the `{countrycode}` package.

 <table id="stevetable">
 <caption>Select Territorial Units and Their Various Codes</caption>